the16thpythonist/harvest_kit_hiwi/README.rst

 Automatically export the time you tracked with Harvest_ online time tracking tool as a KIT HiWi Arbeitszeit Dokumentation (AZD)!

-Doing the AZD can be tedious, especially if you're really bad at manual time tracking :smile: .
-So why spend half an hour *every month* if I have just spent 10 hours automating the whole process for you!
+Doing the AZD can be tedious, especially if you're really bad at manual time tracking :flushed: .
+So why spend half an hour *every month* if I have just spent 10 hours automating the whole process for you :no_mouth:!

 Harvest_ is a free online tool to keep track of your time.
 Without spending any money you get 2 free projects, access on multiple devices and full REST API functionality.
 This package uses the Harvest REST API